gospeldesk/www.gospeldesk.org/_posts/2024-04-14-toward-a-synaxis-of-the-gospels.md

 My hope is that the Synaxis of the Gospels can help us more clearly see the first flush of the communion of saints in the Gospels.
 I believe these saints want us to know them better, to follow them as they follow Christ.
-May those individuals who encountered Christ in His first coming guide us In our individualistic age,
+May those individuals who encountered Christ in His first coming guide us in our individualistic age.

 If the Synaxis of the Gospels is not of God, may it be rejected and forgotten.
 If genuine, may we see this icon emerge within